acidvegas/pdknockr/README.md

     - astro.login.domain.net
     - customer-cdn.1220.domain.org

+The seeds here are 220, astro, and 1220.
+Unique things we can look for in the future.

 Every sweep, we will generate a random seed for each dns server and save it to a seed.key file.

 This is all very theoretical right now, interested to see how this pans out.